 Barrier sprays to grapevine trunks and to posts, with fenpropathin or bifenthrin, are the preferred control strategy for cutworms.
 Apply barrier insecticides to the trunks, wire, posts, and the ground immediately beneath the vines, avoiding foliage as much as possible.

 - bifenthrin (Brigade 2 EC and other brands) at 0.05 to 0.1 lb ai/A. PHI 30 days.
 Apply to trunks and posts in early-mid March, before bud break.
 Thorough coverage is essential to get control; use with a minimum of 25 gal water to ensure good coverage.
 Do not apply more than 0.1 lb ai/A per season.
 Group 3 insecticide.
 Restricted use pesticide.

 - fenpropathrin (Danitol 2.4 EC) at 0.2 to 0.4 lb ai/A. PHI 21 days.
 Apply to trunks and posts prior to cutworm emergence from the soil to feed on buds prior to budbreak (early-mid March to April, depending on location).
 Thorough coverage is essential to get control; use with a minimum of 25 gal water to ensure good coverage.
 Do not use more than 0.8 lb ai/A, and no more than two times per season to avoid resistance.
 Group 3 insecticide.
 Restricted use pesticide.

-- spinetoram (Delegate WG) at 0.047 to 0.078 lb ai/a.
-PHI 7 days.
+- spinetoram (Delegate WG) at 0.047 to 0.078 lb ai/A. PHI 3 days.
 Treatment interval with this pesticide is 4 days.
-Do make more than 5 applications per season (not to exceed 0.305 lb ai/a per year), and do not use more than two consecutive applications to avoid pesticide resistance.
+Do make more than 5 applications per season (not to exceed 0.305 lb ai/A per year), and do not use more than two consecutive applications to avoid pesticide resistance.
 Do not make applications less than 4 days apart.
 Group 5 insecticide.